Snowflake-Labs/sfquickstarts/site/sfguides/src/build-a-native-app-with-spcs/build-a-native-app-with-spcs.md

 ### What we've covered
 In this Quickstart we covered the following:
-- How to create a Native App using the Snowflake Native App framework
+- How to create an app using the Snowflake Native App Framework
 - How to build and push container images to a Snowflake account
-- How to integrate those images into a Native App and allow consumers to create Services
+- How to integrate those images into a Snowflake Native App and allow consumers to create Services
-- How to test the Native App Provider and Consumer experience within a single Snowflake account
+- How to test the Snowflake Native App Provider and Consumer experience within a single Snowflake account

-This Quickstart can provide a template for you to accomplish the basic steps of building a Native App that includes a Snowpark Container Service to deploy & monetize whatever unique code to your Snowflake consumers accounts.
+This Quickstart can provide a template for you to accomplish the basic steps of building a Snowflake Native App that includes a Snowpark Container Service to deploy & monetize whatever unique code to your Snowflake consumers accounts.

 ### Related Resources
 - [Snowflake Native Apps](https://www.snowflake.com/en/data-cloud/workloads/applications/native-apps/?_fsi=vZHZai1N&_fsi=vZHZai1N&_fsi=vZHZai1N)